laike9m/Cyberbrain/README.md

 # Cyberbrain: Python debugging, **redefined**.

 Cyberbrain is a Python debugging solution aiming to **free programmers**.
 It visualizes **program execution** and **how each variable changes**.

-Never spend hours stepping through the program, let Cyberbrain tell you.
+Never spend hours stepping through a program, let Cyberbrain tell you.

 ![](docs/images/p1.png)